ivan-demchenko/ivan-demchenko.github.io/content/blog/2026-01-06-simple-way-to-simplify-ts.md

     | { status: "error"; error: string };
 ```

-Here we need to cover **exactly three** cases - there's no more.
-Each state is disjoint.
-No overlap or ambiguity.
+Here we would to cover **exactly three** cases - there's no more.
+Each state is disjoint, no overlap or ambiguity.
 You don’t need tests asserting “this never happens” — the type already says it can’t.

 E2E tests benefit even more.
-E2E tests don’t care about internal branches — they care about observable behaviour.
+These tests don’t care about internal branches — they care about observable behaviour.
 With explicit schemas, each test corresponds to a business scenario, not a parsing accident.

 > You can test every element of a large set, or you can design a smaller set.